Matt Cross (wrestler): Later independent work (2010–present)

+In 2024, Cross wrestled heavily for Juggalo Championship Wrestling.
+He wrestled multiple times for the JCW Heavyweight Championship, winning the title on August 16, 2024 by defeating Willie Mack.
+Successful title defenses followed against opponents including James Storm, Kongo Kong and Mecha Wolf, and Simon Gotch, before dropping the title back to Willie Mack in a 3-way match that included Mecha Wolf, on October 30, 2024.

 Lucha Underground (2014–2019)

 In September 2014, it was reported that Capiccioni had signed with the El Rey network's new television series, Lucha Underground.
 He assumed a masked character by the ring name of Son of Havoc, and wrestled during the first episode of Lucha Underground on October 29, defeating Sexy Star.
 The following weeks, Havoc was defeated by Mascarita Sagrada and Pimpinela Escarlata, asking for real competition.
 On January 17, Havoc was defeated by Angélico and by Johnny Mundo.
 Finally, on January 25, Havoc broke up with Ivelisse and defeated Angélico, his first singles win since his debut.
 On February 8, 2015, Son of Havoc, Angélico and Ivelisse won a tournament to become the inaugural Lucha Underground Trios Champions.
 On the May 20 episode of Lucha Underground, Ivelisse, Havoc and Angélico successfully retained their championships in a ladder match against The Crew (Cortez Castro, Mr. Cisco and Bael).
 They lost the titles to The Disciples of Death on the first night of Ultima Lucha, but managed to regain them in the show's second season before losing them again in the finals of another Trios Tournament.